- Was appointed by President Bill Clinton to the Advisory Commission on Consumer Protection and Quality in Healthcare

 - Supports a government-run, single-payer health care system

-In 1987, Berwick and a group of associates received a grant to initiate a National Demonstration Project on Quality Improvement in Health Care; through this program, Berwick and his colleagues shared their suggestions with 21 health organizations across the U.S. In 1989, Berwick left his job with HCHP in order to teach courses on how to improve medical treatment in the United States.
-Two years later, he used additional grant money to establish a nonprofit organization known as the Institute for Healthcare Improvement (IHI), based in Cambridge, Massachusetts.
-He remains the President and CEO of that organization to this day.
+Berwick left his job with HCHP in 1989, in order to teach courses on how to improve medical treatment in the United States.
+In 1991 he used grant money to establish a Cambridge, Massachusetts-based nonprofit organization known as the Institute for Healthcare Improvement (IHI), where he continues to serve as president and CEO.

 In 1997, President Bill Clinton appointed Berwick to the Advisory Commission on Consumer Protection and Quality in Healthcare.
-From 1999 through 2001, Berwick chaired the National Advisory Council at the Department of Health and Human Services' Agency for Healthcare Research and Quality.
+From 1999-2001, Berwick chaired the National Advisory Council at the Department of Health & Human Services' Agency for Healthcare Research and Quality.
 And he has been a Clinical Professor of Pediatrics and Health Care Policy at Harvard Medical School since 1999.

-Opposed to free-market health-care systems, Berwick favors a government-run, “single-payer system.”
+Opposed to free-market health-care arrangements, Berwick favors a government-run, “single-payer system.”
 “It's important also to make health a human right,” he says, “because the main health determinants are not health care but sanitation, nutrition, housing, social justice, employment, and the like.”
-Berwick is particularly fond of Great Britain’s government-run National Health Services (NHS) and its National Institute for Health and Clinical Excellence (NICE), a body of bureaucrats who evaluate the relative costs and benefits of various medical therapies in order to determine what procedures the NHS should cover.
+Berwick is particularly fond of Great Britain’s government-administered National Health Services (NHS) and its National Institute for Health and Clinical Excellence (NICE), a body of bureaucrats who evaluate the relative costs and benefits of various medical therapies in order to determine which procedures the NHS should cover.
 “I am romantic about the NHS,” says Berwick.
 “I love it.”

-In 2008 Berwick co-authored an article for the journal Health Affairs, where he explicitly advocated the rationing of care according to the recommendations of a bureaucracy similar to NICE: “The hallmarks of proper financial management in a system … are government policies, purchasing contracts, or market mechanisms that lead to a cap on total spending, with strictly limited year-on-year growth targets."
-On another occasion, Berwick stated: “It’s not a question of whether we will ration care.
+In 2008 Berwick co-authored an article for the journal Health Affairs, where he explicitly advocated the rationing of care according to the recommendations of a bureaucracy similar to NICE: “The hallmarks of proper financial management in a system … are government policies, purchasing contracts, or market mechanisms that lead to a cap on total spending, with strictly limited year-on-year growth targets.”
+In a June 2009 interview, Berwick stated: “It’s not a question of whether we will ration care.
 It is whether we will ration with our eyes open.
 And right now, we [Americans] are doing it blindly.”

-On July 1, 2008, Berwick traveled to Britain to deliver a speech at a 60th anniversary celebration of the NHS.
-In that address, he depicted the U.S. healthcare system to a chaotic “zoo” where hundreds of “immoral” health-insurance companies were recklessly running up administrative costs that were “at least three times as much as in England, maybe more.”
-Berwick told his audience that American insurance companies “have a strong interest in not selling health insurance to people who are likely to need health care”; and that they “try to predict who will need care, and then to find ways to exclude them from coverage through underwriting and selective marketing” -- all in the interest of “increas[ing] their profits.”
+In a July 1, 2008 speech at an NHS anniversary celebration in Britain, Berwick likened the U.S. healthcare system to a chaotic “zoo” where hundreds of “immoral” health-insurance companies were recklessly running up administrative costs that were “at least three times as much as in England, maybe more.”
+Berwick told his audience that American insurance companies “have a strong interest in not selling health insurance to people who are likely to need health care,” and that they “try to predict who will need care, and then to find ways to exclude them from coverage through underwriting and selective marketing” -- all in the interest of “increas[ing] their profits.”

-Condemning “the darkness of private enterprise” for having made health care “unaffordable as a human right” in the United States, Berwick lauded Britain's NHS for “guaranteeing it as a human right.”
-He derided people who favored free-market systems as benighted ideologues who had gullibly sworn allegiance to “the invisible hand of the market,” rather than choose what Berwick viewed as the wiser alternative: “using [the] tax base to provide a single route of finance.”
+Condemning “the darkness of private enterprise” for having made healthcare “unaffordable as a human right” in the United States, Berwick lauded Britain's NHS for “guaranteeing it as a human right.”
+He derided those who favored free-market systems as benighted ideologues who had gullibly sworn allegiance to “the invisible hand of the market,” rather than choose what Berwick viewed as the wiser alternative: “using [the] tax base to provide a single route of finance.”
 “Please don't put your faith in market forces,” he said.
 “It's a popular idea: that Adam Smith's invisible hand would do a better job of designing care than leaders with plans can.”

-Berwick further impugned the American health-care system for having “protected the wealthy and the well, instead of recognizing that sick people tend to be poorer and that poor people tend to be sicker, and that any health-care funding plan that is just, equitable, civilized, and humane must – must – redistribute wealth from the richer among us to the poorer and less fortunate.”
+Berwick further impugned the American healthcare system for having “protected the wealthy and the well, instead of recognizing that sick people tend to be poorer and that poor people tend to be sicker, and that any healthcare funding plan that is just, equitable, civilized, and humane must – must – redistribute wealth from the richer among us to the poorer and the less fortunate.”
 “Excellent health care,” he emphasized, “is by definition redistributional.”
-(Click here for a video of Berwick's speech.)

-On July 7, 2010, President Barack Obama appointed Berwick as Administrator of the Centers for Medicare & Medicaid Services, which oversee those two federal programs.
+On July 7, 2010, President Barack Obama appointed Berwick as Administrator of the Centers for Medicare & Medicaid Services (CMS), which oversee those two federal programs.
 It was a recess appointment, meaning that Berwick did not come under Senate scrutiny prior to securing the position.
 To remain in effect, a recess appointment must be approved by the Senate before the end of the next session of Congress, otherwise the position becomes vacant again.
 Thus Obama formally nominated Berwick for the CMS post in January 2011.
 But Berwick was unable to garner enough votes for Senate confirmation, and he resigned from CMS the following December.